‘Heroes’ lead police to Texas girl who was abducted while walking with her mother, police say

 Salem appeared calm and unharmed, according to officers, Calzada said.
 She was taken to a local hospital and has been reunited with her family.

-For hours after she was reported missing, several law enforcement agencies, including Homeland Security, searched for the girl.
+During the hours she was missing several law enforcement agencies, including Homeland Security, searched for the girl.